 Born at a little over three pounds each, the babies spent the first month of their life in the NicU at Capital Health Medical Center in Hopewell.

 “When you have a baby you normally go right on paternity or maternity leave,” Kristin said.
 “But if you have a baby in the NicU, you continue working.
 We’d come here in the days, spend time in the hospital room and then spend time in this room doing our day jobs.”

 The “this room” Kristin is referring to is that respite I was talking about earlier.

-The Ronald McDonald House of Southern New Jersey has “family rooms” at many hospitals throughout the state, including at Capital Health.
-Situated steps away from the NicU, the room has the feel of a tiny airport lounge.
+The Ronald McDonald House of Southern New Jersey has “Family Rooms” at many hospitals throughout the state, including at Capital Health.
+Situated steps away from the NicU, the room has the feel of a small lounge.
 Desks, phones, snacks, coffee, chairs, etc. It doesn’t feel or look like part of the hospital.
 It looks … downright inviting.